TheStig294/tf2-weapon-collection/README.md

 # TF2 Weapon Collection

-This is a mod for Garry's Mod TTT, adding 24 new weapons into the game, and more, all from Team Fortress 2!
+This is a mod for Garry's Mod TTT/Sandbox/TTT2/Custom Roles for TTT, adding 24 new weapons into the game, and more, all from Team Fortress 2!

 Includes...